horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 Now when you're familiar with the concept of blockchains lets try to understand the basic nature of cryptocurrency.

-Cryptocurrencies are units of something on the blockchain.
+Cryptocurrencies are units of something on a blockchain.
 Depending on the characteristics of underlying blockchain one cryptocurrency may vary from another.

 For instance:

 - Bitcoin cryptocurrency is a native unit of measurement on the Bitcoin blockchain.
 It's denoted by a 'BTC' symbol.
 A single unit of Bitcoin is divisible into 100 million sub-units called Satoshi.
 By design Bitcoin blockchain caps the total amount to 21 million Bitcoins.
-The Bitcoin blockchain limited in the type of records it can store, mostly it's used to transfer bitcoins from one address to another.
+The Bitcoin blockchain limited in the type of records it can store, mostly records of Bitcoin transactions from one address to another.

 - Ether cryptocurrency is a native unit of measurement on Ethereum blockchain, denoted by a 'ETH' symbol.
 A single unit of Ethereum consists of 100,000,000,000,000,000 wei.
 Unlike the Bitcoin, Ethereum blockchain doesn't cap the amount of Ethers that can potentially exist on the blockchain.
 Ethereum blockchain doesn't put any limitations in a type of records it can hold.

-Some blockchains (such as Ethereum) enable ways to create your own 'units of something' for whatever purpose.
+Some blockchains like Ethereum enable ways to create your own 'units of something' for whatever purpose.
 These are often referred to as cryptocurrency tokens and can be used for various purposes as will be shown later.

 ### How Cryptocurrencies Grow

-Many people wonder why there are so many cryptocurrencies and tokens out there and why some are more popular or expensive than others.
+Many people wonder why there are so many cryptocurrencies out there and why some are more popular or expensive than others.
 To give you an idea check out the rankings on [CoinMarketCap.com](https://coinmarketcap.com).

 > A size of the underlying network is what makes one cryptocurrency more valuable than the other.

 Some cryptocurrencies are unique in the way the underlying blockchain is built.
-However, since blockchains are open-source anyone can take any blockchain and launch a duplicate without much effort.
+However, since blockchains have an open code anyone can take any blockchain and launch a duplicate without much effort.

 In that regard, the duplicate won't really be any different from original substantially except for the size of the network.